-Professor Miles Padgett, Professor of Optics in the School of Physics and Astronomy at the University of Glasgow will be the speaker at the Science Bash organised by the Q-SORT Project.
+Professor Miles Padgett, Professor of Optics in the School of Physics and Astronomy at the University of Glasgow was the speaker at the second Science Bash organised by Q-SORT.

-The Science Bash will be held at the Heinrich-Schliemann Gymnasium in Fürth (Germany) and students will have the chance to learn about the latest progress made in quantum mechanics from a leading expert in the field.
+The Science Bash was held at the Heinrich-Schliemann Gymnasium in Fürth (Germany), where students had the chance to learn about the latest progress made in quantum optics and quantum epistemology, from a leading expert in the field.

-For the students, it will be also great chance to talk with working professionals about their career options in physics and other science-related fields.
+For the students, it was also a great chance to talk with a working professional about their career options in physics and other science-related fields.

 Albert Einstein famously stated, in a 1926 letter to Max Born, that God “does not play dice with the universe”.
 It was another way for him to say that he believed that physics should be able to provide a fully deterministic description of the universe, where given precise knowledge of the here and now, the future could be predicted.